i want to advocate

 2. Make a Call

-You can also call your elected official's office and talk about your concerns (or read from a script if you're nervous).
+You can also call your elected official's office and talk about your concerns.
+You can always write down your thoughts and read it like a script if you're nervous.

-For federal representatives, there is also a Congressional switchboard that can connect you to their staff if you don't call their office directly.
+For federal representatives, there is also a Congressional switchboard at (202) 224-3121.
+An operator can connect you to your Senator or Representative's, staff if you don't call their offices directly.

 3. Schedule a Meeting

 This is, by far, the most impactful way to advocate!
-Contact the official's office and ask about setting up time to talk to the official or their staff about something that matters to their constituent (you!).
+Contact your elected official's office and ask about setting up time to talk to the official or their staff about something that matters to their constituent (that's you!).
+You can either do this on your own, or with a larger group as part of an Advocacy Day (see #5 below).

 For federal- and state-level officials, they will often have more than one office-- one in the capitol (Washington, DC for federal reps and your state capitol for state reps) and another at a more local office.
-You can request to meet officials at either office as long as they are scheduled to be there.
-Some officials may even agree to virtual meetings that can be taken from anywhere!
+You can request to meet officials or their staff at their home or DC office.
+Some may agree to virtual meetings that can be taken from anywhere.

 Sometimes, elected officials host their own local, free events.
 These may be campaign fundraisers, community benefit events, town halls, or others.